 Memorandum 6 – Children in the Workplace

-This policy establishes practices intended to reduce the potential liability of the University and to help eliminate distractions and disruptions for colleagues, students, and visitors on campus.
+This policy establishes practices intended to reduce the potential liability of the University and to help eliminate distractions and disruptions for colleagues, students, and visitors on campus while also recognizing that there will be occasional extenuating circumstances.

 All employees, their supervisors, and visitors to Norwich University are expected to comply with this policy.

-All Norwich employees and visitors will make arrangements for the care of their children that will assure their not being in University workspaces during working hours.
+All Norwich employees and visitors will make arrangements for the care of their children that will assure that children are not frequently or routinely in University workspaces during working hours.

 - Human Resources: Ext.
 2075